How Russian elections became a futile exercise for Putin’s opposition

 | Moscow

-Russians will go to the polls Sunday, nominally to select the country’s next president.
+Russians will go to the polls this weekend, nominally to select the country’s next president.
 But the outcome is already a foregone conclusion: another term for Vladimir Putin.

 Officially there are three candidates running against Mr. Putin, each from a loyal opposition party.
 Each may differ with the Kremlin on a variety of issues, but never on vital foreign policy or the war in Ukraine.

-Note: Editor's note: This story has been updated to correct the dates of the presidential election.